gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/protocol_package/19_prediction_replay_and_dynamic_memory_note.md

 - current coherence state
 - mismatch history
 - stored choreography memory
+- dynamic choreography memory already present in sustained live unfolding
 - bounded downward contextual bias where present

-TU+ therefore predicts from the question:
+TU+ therefore operates from questions such as:

 - what kind of unfolding does this field most resemble?
 - what continuation typically follows from this kind of structure?
+- what continuation is dynamically viable given the sustained choreography already present?
 - is the field stable, weakening, branching, reopening, or restarting?
 - should one continuation be favored, or should several remain live?